quimeygalli/Noted/README.md

 ### Challenges:

 The Android developing world is a complex and everchanging one.
-3 year old StackOverflow questions don't work anymore because, as phones change every year, technologies have to follow them.
-The documentation from the official AndroidDeveloper webpage is also unclear in some cases.
+Three year old StackOverflow questions don't work anymore because, as phones change every year, technologies have to follow them.

+The documentation from the official AndroidDeveloper webpage is also unclear and/or outdated in some cases.
 All of this led to long afternoons of diving into a loophole of asking questions both in online forums and AI chats.
 This was frustrating but also a great learning experience, full of difficult challenges to overcome and an accomplishment sensation whenever i got over them.